EQMS Solutions Frequently Asked Questions

 Validation is the process of confirming your EQMS meets FDA and ISO regulatory requirements, where applicable.
 To validate, you’ll need to understand that your servers are correctly configured, your QMS works as designed, and the product has been tested and found to perform as expected.
 Your vendor should be able to walk you through much of the work necessary to qualify your electronic quality management system under various guidelines.

 Who needs EQMS software?

-Every company with a business model that involves manufacturing or industrial processes can use enterprise quality management software.
+Every company with a business model that involves manufacturing or industrial processes can use an enterprise electronic quality management software.
 That’s because QMS is optimized towards functions such as instrumenting capital equipment, inspecting lots of finished goods, or responding to regulatory audits—functionality that forms the backbone of industrial and manufacturing organizations.

 What are the types of quality management?

 Quality management covers a variety of areas including document control, corrective actions, training management, risk management, nonconformance management, supplier quality, audit management and change management.
 An EQMS can usually handle all kinds of quality management within a single application suite.
 In addition, vendors can work with customers to provide custom functionality that may not exist within an out-of-the-box QMS product.

 What are the benefits of using a quality management system?

 Quality management systems enable higher product and service quality.
 This leads to fewer recalls, scrap and rework, as well as reduced warranty claims.
 An EQMS software that can interface with ERP, CRM, and manufacturing (MES) applications can also use the data those systems generate help users draw see “hidden” trends and patterns to make better decisions faster.

 Which is better—a cloud QMS or on-premises QMS software?